-This Privacy Notice tells you what to expect in relation to your personal information which is collected, handled and processed by Gerald Edelman.
+This Privacy Notice tells you what to expect in relation to your personal information which is collected, handled, and processed by Gerald Edelman LLP.

-Gerald Edelman of 73 Cornhill, London EC3V 3QQ is a data controller and data processor.
+Gerald Edelman LLP of 73 Cornhill, London EC3V 3QQ is a data controller and data processor.

 The information we may collect and the legal basis for processing the data